Chrisntita/my-platformer-game/README.md

 # Goal

-the is to make a snake game,the snake eats the eyes and gets longer(like any snake game) however you should avoid the Bombs,once u eat that its game over
+the goal is to make a snake game,the snake eats the eyes and gets longer(like any snake game) however you should avoid the Bombs,once u eat that its game over

 ## Controles